 TeachingTeaching is one of the best ways that visitors can help young people to get out of the poverty trap.
 Teaching english is obligatory in the ecuadorean syllabus for secondary education, but in reality is almost non-existent in this parish, due to its remoteness from urban centres.
 Your help in showing local people that education opens doors is valuable and appreciated by local people.
+You give them the chance to enter a wider range of professions than just farming, if they wish.

 We usually work with four local schools, to give volunteers a variety of climate and teaching style: